eunbiggabi/T3A1-workbook/README.md

 ## Question 1

-Source control (or version control) is the practice of tracking and managing changes to code.
+Source control (or version control) refers to tracking and managing changes to code.
+This ensures that developers are always working on the right version of source code.
 The codebase is usually stored in a SCM (Source Control Management) system which will help to track and manage code that is uploaded/pushed from multiple sources/developers.
 The SCM system will help to track code changes, historical changes/revision, different versions of the codebase at different points in the development process and enable collaboration between multiple developers – each with their own versions of the codebase which can later be merged together after detectable conflicts are resolved.
 Developers will typically work on their own forks and branches and commit their code for review by senior developers.

 ## Question 2